skypilot-org/skypilot/llm/falcon/README.md

 ```
 See the Falcon SkyPilot YAML for [training](train.yaml).
 Serving is currently a work in progress and a YAML will be provided for that soon!
 We are also working on adding an evaluation step to evaluate the model you finetuned compared to the base model.

-## Finetuning Falcon with SkyPilot
+## Running Falcon on SkyPilot
-Finetuning Falcon-7B and Falcon-40B require GPUs with 80GB memory, but Falcon-7b-sharded requires only 40GB memory.
-In other words, if your GPU does not have over 40 GB memory, i.e. `accelerators: A100:1`, we suggest using `ybelkada/falcon-7b-sharded-bf16`. `tiiuae/falcon-7b` and `tiiuae/falcon-40b` will need 80 GB memory.
-In our examples, we use A100-80GB and A100.
+Finetuning `Falcon-7B` and `Falcon-40B` require GPUs with 80GB memory,
+but `Falcon-7b-sharded` requires only 40GB memory.
+In other words, if your GPU does not have over 40 GB memory (e.g., Nvidia A100), we suggest using `ybelkada/falcon-7b-sharded-bf16`.
+`tiiuae/falcon-7b` and `tiiuae/falcon-40b` will need 80 GB memory (e.g., Nvidia A100-80GB).

 Try `sky show-gpus --all` for supported GPUs.